apache/tvm-rfcs/rfcs/0072-dynamic-autoscheduler.md

 <img src="https://raw.githubusercontent.com/UofT-EcoSystem/DietCode/main/docs/figures/DietCode.jpg" width="61.8%" />

+- We accept the shape variables and the workload instances from the programmer.
+  In the case when they are not detected, the auto-scheduler treats the workload as static and applies and current workflow on it.
 - We construct **a shape-generic search space that consists of micro-kernels**, an incomplete program that carries out a tile of the complete computation, to efficiently support dynamic-shape workloads.